otobit-shreya/Sky-Golf_Docs/my-website/docs/tutorial-basics/Admin-component.md

 # Admin Component

-The admin component allows to register the staff, creates internal user.
+The admin component allows to register the staffor to create an internal user.

 # 1.)
 POST Staff